 An article published in the Reno Magazine http://www.rgj.com/story/life/outdoors/recreation/2015/12/03/squaw-alpine-boss-looks-turn-page-divisive-fight/76735928/ has opposed the incorporation of the Olympic Valley.
 The integration is seen not only as a threat to the business environment and the political climate but also a threat to the residents.
 The step, if taken, would result in higher taxes being imposed on the residents and a decreased level of service to that inhabitants depend on, such as the road maintenance and deep plowing.
 This coupled with the isolation of Olympic Valley from other north shore communities, that usually corporate to deal with regional issues is what has made Squaw Valley Ski Holdings, spend thousands of dollars opposing the efforts.

 The company has grand plans for the area, which it cannot let the incorporation deny them the chance, to impact the lives of the residents let alone improve the area.
 The company’s CEO, Andy Wirth, an educated man, yet philanthropic works tirelessly to make skiing among the leading tourist destination in the world.
-He is also a major contributor to environmental and community service organization in the Lake Tahoe, where he focuses on improving the area for all ages.

 A skydiving accident that was near-fatal opened eyes, Andy’s eyes.
 He co-founded a team that supports the wounded warriors.
 Hence your trip to the skiing zone may not be devoid of accidents, but there are people on hand to help you overcome all this.
 You require the support of a few individuals to get over a crash and many times your family is there for you, however, recuperating alongside other great warriors is a great milestone that will help you overcome your fears as well.